 - 4.3 Strategic Environmental Assessments of policies, proposals and plans are required under the European Strategic Environmental Assessment Directive 2001/42/EC.
-These are required for plans and proposals that are likely to have significant effect on the environment. - 4.4 Sustainability Appraisals differ in that they are a social, economic and environmental assessment.
+These are required for plans and proposals that are likely to have significant effect on the environment.
+The on-going Brexit negotiations will not have an impact on the requirement to meet the Directive during the life of this Programme.
+It is anticipated that the requirements of the Directive will be maintained and incorporated into British law following the proposed divorce from the European Union. - 4.4 Sustainability Appraisals differ in that they are a social, economic and environmental assessment.
 We believe it is important to take an integrated approach towards both the Strategic Environmental Assessment and Sustainability Appraisal and to consider the implications and alternatives at an early stage.
 This will ensure that our Local Plan documents reflect sustainable development objectives.
 The requirements of a Strategic Environmental Assessment will be incorporated into the Sustainability Appraisal, which will be undertaken on the emerging policies when bringing forward new Local Plan documents.